Keio University

 From the Science of the Mind to the Science of the Brain

-Psychology, the study of the functions of the mind, is historically a discipline derived from philosophy.
-It is said that psychology got its start as a "science" in 1879, when Wilhelm Wundt established the world's first "psychology laboratory" in Leipzig.
-Since then, attempts to scientifically explore the mind have evolved, and psychology has been subdivided into multiple fields.
-Among these, the academic field known as "neuropsychology" has undergone significant development as a specialized field that investigates which brain regions cause which mental disorders by studying cases with brain damage.
-To give a famous example, patient HM, who suffered damage to the hippocampus located in the temporal lobe, was able to retain memories for a few seconds but had difficulty retaining memories for several minutes.
-This case report became the basis for the concepts of "short-term memory" and "long-term memory."
+Psychology, the study of the functions of the mind, is a discipline derived from philosophy when traced back through history.
+Psychology is said to have started as a "science" in 1879, when Wilhelm Wundt established the world's first "psychology laboratory" in Leipzig.
+Since then, attempts to explore the mind scientifically have developed, and psychology has been subdivided into multiple fields.
+Among them, the academic field called "neuropsychology" has achieved significant development as a specialized field that investigates which brain regions' damage causes what kind of mental disorders, targeting cases with brain damage.
+To give a famous example, patient HM, who suffered damage to the hippocampus located in the temporal lobe, could maintain memories for about a few seconds but showed difficulty in maintaining memories for several minutes.
+Based on this case report, the concepts of "short-term memory" and "long-term memory" were created.

-Independently of the development of neuropsychology as clinical research, brain activity measurement technology has also undergone remarkable development.
-Limiting the discussion to research on humans, the measurement technology that initially developed was the "electroencephalogram" (EEG).
-An EEG is a device that detects weak signals emitted from the neural activity of the brain.
-Using sensors attached to the head, it detects signals emitted from the neural activity of the brain parenchyma below the skull.
-EEG is a technology that is still widely used today in hospital examinations and research.
+Independently of the development of neuropsychology as clinical research, measurement technologies for brain activity have also undergone remarkable development.
+Limiting the discussion to research targeting humans, the measurement technology that initially developed was the "electroencephalogram" (EEG).
+An EEG is a device that detects weak signals emitted from the neural activity of the brain, using sensors attached to the head to detect signals emitted from the neural activity of the brain parenchyma below the skull.
+EEG is a technology still widely used today in hospital examinations and research.
 Attempts to understand the state of the mind using EEG gradually became popular, leading to the development of the academic field of "physiological psychology."

-Entering the 1990s, "brain and mind research," which had previously centered on neuropsychology and physiological psychology, changed dramatically.
+Entering the 1990s, "brain and mind research," which had previously centered on neuropsychology and physiological psychology, changed significantly.
 The reason lies in the technological innovation of functional MRI (Magnetic Resonance Imaging).
 MRI is usually a technology that depicts the "structure" of the inside of the body, including the brain.
 In neuropsychology, MRI is also used to identify damaged areas of the brain.
 On the other hand, functional MRI technology is a technology that depicts "function" rather than structure.
-In other words, it is a technology that allows us to see the "state of the mind" as a "state of the brain," such as which parts of the brain are active right now while reading this text, or how and where the brain is active when feeling anger or sadness.
-While the aforementioned EEG makes it difficult to identify neural activity in detailed parts of the brain, it can track activity in milliseconds.
-While functional MRI can depict detailed parts of the brain, it can only track activity in seconds.
-It became possible to integrate the results obtained from EEG and functional MRI with the results of neuropsychology, which considers the effects of brain damage, and the "brain science of the mind" was rapidly established.
+In other words, it is a technology that allows us to see the "state of the mind" as a "state of the brain," such as which parts of the brain are active exactly when reading this text, or where and how the brain is active when feeling anger or sadness.
+While the previously mentioned EEG has difficulty identifying neural activity down to detailed parts of the brain, it can track activity in millisecond units.
+While functional MRI can depict detailed parts of the brain, it can only track activity in second units at best.
+By integrating the results obtained from EEG and functional MRI with the results of neuropsychology, which considers the effects of brain damage, the "brain science of the mind" was rapidly established.
 Currently, it has also merged with the field of neuroscience targeting animals, leading to the establishment of the field of "cognitive neuroscience."

-This development has also had a major impact on psychology itself.
-Psychology is basically a discipline that targets human behavior, and through numerous experiments, it is a discipline that considers how the mind is structured.
+This development also brought a major impact on psychology itself.
+Psychology is basically a discipline that targets human behavior, and through numerous experiments, it is a discipline that considers how the mind is constructed.
 Then, it proposes this as a theory or model, other researchers verify the validity of that idea, and the valid ones remain.
-With the development of cognitive neuroscience, this process has gone beyond the framework of psychology, and theories and models proposed in psychology have come to be exposed to verification from the perspective of brain science.
-Today, even for those studying psychology as software, it has become essential to acquire basic knowledge about the brain, which is the hardware that realizes it.
+Following the development of cognitive neuroscience, this process went beyond the framework of psychology, and theories and models proposed in psychology came to be exposed to verification from the perspective of brain science as well.
+Currently, even for those studying psychology as software, it has become essential to acquire basic knowledge about the brain, which is the hardware that realizes it.

 Elucidating the Mechanism by Which Emotions Arise